 How long do HIIT workouts last?

-Due to the extremely intense nature of HIIT workouts, they typically never last for more than 20-30 minutes.
+Very similar to quick fat burning cardio workouts the extremely intense nature of HIIT workouts make it typically never last for more than 20-30 minutes.
 An effective HIIT workout can actually be done in about 10-12 minutes if you structure it correctly.

 Do I need a treadmill to do HIIT?